DxO PureRAW 2 verdict

 It’s aimed particularly at anyone with a Lightroom workflow who is unhappy with Lightroom’s own RAW processing (or Adobe Camera Raw’s).
 Once PureRAW has created Linear DNGs from the original RAW files, Lightroom can open and work with these Linear DNGs just like regular RAW files.
 The difference is they use DxO’s demosaicing and denoising processes, not Adobe’s.

-Linear DNGs work with other programs too, such as Exposure X and Capture One – though Capture One does seem to struggle to render folders containing more than a handful of Linear DNGs.
-It will also apply its own sharpening on top of DxO’s, by default, so you’ll have to turn off sharpening for those files.
+Linear DNGs work with other programs too, such as Exposure X and Capture One – though Capture One does seem to struggle to render folders containing more than a handful of Linear DNGs, plunging into a massive and escalating memory leak, on my machine at least.
+Capture One will also apply its own sharpening on top of DxO’s, by default, so you’ll have to turn off sharpening for those files.

 How useful is it?

 For Lightroom users, PureRAW could prove extremely useful.
-The processing phase does take a little time – perhaps an hour or so for a large batch of images with DxO’s DeepPRIME noise reduction applied – but this can carry on in the background, and you only have to do it once.
+One approach could be to pre-process all your RAW files in PureRAW before importing them into Lightroom.
+Indeed, this was the only way with the previous PureRAW version.
+The processing phase does take a little time – perhaps an hour or so for a large batch of images with DxO’s DeepPRIME noise reduction applied – though this can carry on in the background, and you only have to do it once.

 Apart from the processing time, there is another downside.
-The Linear DNGs produced by PureRAW are almost three times the size of the original RAW file.
+The Linear DNGs produced by PureRAW are around 2-3 times the size of the original RAW file.
 That’s basically because the original file only has ‘un-demosaiced’ red, green or blue color data for each pixel, whereas PureRAW reconstructs this into full color RGB data for each pixel.

 PureRAW’s results are pretty exceptional.
 At low ISOs you may not see too much difference in noise levels, but you will see the effect of DxO’s powerful lens corrections and sharp detail rendition.
 As the ISOs rise, however, the differences become more and more spectacular.